 But unlike most fruits, plum flesh is not toxic for dogs.

-Therefore, feeding these to your dog means that they can benefit from getting a high amount of folate, vitamin A, C, and K. Along with potassium, calcium, magnesium, phosphorous etc.
+Therefore, feeding these to your dog means that they can benefit from getting a high amount of folate, vitamins A, C, and K. Along with potassium, calcium, magnesium, phosphorous, etc.

 But what do all these minerals do for your canine friend?